11+ Stays · Ensuite | Studio

-Located on the south coast of England, Brighton is a seaside resort in the county of East Sussex.
-Its excellent location has made it a popular tourist destination, renowned for its diverse communities, quirky shopping areas, large cultural, music and arts scene.
-The city enjoys a temperate climate with mild, calm weather with a good amount of sunshine and sea breezes.
-It is home to the University of Sussex and University of Brighton which attracts quite a large number of overseas students each year which makes finding quality student accommodation Brighton quite difficult.
+Situated on the south coast, Brighton is a seaside resort in the county of East Sussex, UK.
+Its excellent location has made it a famous tourist destination, popular for its diverse communities, quirky shopping streets, large cultural, music and arts scene.
+The city experiences a temperate climate with mild, balmy weather with sufficient amount of sunshine and sea breezes.
+It is home to two world-class universities, the University of Sussex and the University of Brighton which admits thousands of overseas students each year making the task of finding quality student accommodation Brighton quite difficult.